tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Flutter SDK/语音消息及转文本_intl_en.md

 <td rowspan="1" colSpan="1" >string</td>

 <td rowspan="1" colSpan="1" >`openID` can only be in `Int64` type, which is passed in after being converted to a string.
 You can customize its rules, and it must be unique in the application.
-To pass in `openID` as a string, [submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=445&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%A4%9A%E5%AA%92%E4%BD%93%E5%BC%95%E6%93%8EGME&step=1) for application.</td>
+To pass in `openID` as a string, <a href="https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=445&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%A4%9A%E5%AA%92%E4%BD%93%E5%BC%95%E6%93%8EGME&step=1">submit a ticket</a> for application.</td>
 </tr>
 </table>